 Located at 1,400 masl high on the slope of Mount Lawu, Cetho Temple can only be reached through a narrow, steep and winding asphalt road.
 But that anxiety would be paid off when you arrive at the temple complex.
 The cool mountain air and beautiful landscape will greet you a welcome.
 The archway stands gracefully, which reminds us of Bali.

 The temple area is stretched on a vast terrace land.
 It was built at the end of Majapahit Kingdom under the rule of King Brawijaya V. On one of the terraces, there are structured stones with sun-shaped sculpture depicting Surya Majapahit, a symbol of Majapahit Kingdom.

-Cetho Temple was first discovered as a ruin with 14 staircase terraces.
+Cetho Temple was first discovered as a ruin with 14 staircase terraces, almost as Candi Barong in Yogyakarta.
 Among them, nine had been restored.
 As a place to worship Deity Shiva, the temple is decorated with phallus statues, a symbol of Shiva himself.
 There are also some statues of King Brawijaya V and his advisors.

 We continued our way up and arrived at the top terrace.
 There lies the most sacred worship place in a trapezoid-shape.
 Quiet atmosphere is required to respect the worshippers.
 One of the statues is the phallus statue, which people worship as an expression of gratitude and hope for abundant prosperity and fertility.

-It’s not as big as Borobudur Temple.
-But in Cetho Temple, you may feel the religious nuance and appreciate the greatness of the ancestors.
-[Photos by Ineke Trimulyani]
+In Cetho Temple, you may feel the religious nuance and appreciate the greatness of the ancestors.

-Written by Ineke Trimulyani, a copywriter in SAM Design.
-You may like her other articles:
+- Written and photos by Ineke Trimulyani, a copywriter